Skip To Main Content

 Examine how your spending categories have changed over the past year.
 Are you spending less on transportation and more on online shopping?
 If you have extra money saved and know you have a big purchase coming up, like replacing a home appliance, could you pay cash versus putting the purchase on a credit card?

-If your income has dropped, look at areas where you can cut spending.
-Likewise, if your money is going toward things you can easily cut or aren’t that important to you (like that extra latte), consider diverting those funds somewhere else, like into savings or toward paying down debt.
+If your income has dropped, look at areas where you can cut spending link opens to a Commerce page.
+Likewise, if your money is going toward things you can easily cut or aren’t that important to you (like that extra latte), consider diverting those funds somewhere else, like into savings link opens to a Commerce page or toward paying down debt.

 “One silver lining that’s come out of the events of the past year is that people are paying more attention to their finances,” explains Nathan Black, Client Experience Manager for Commerce Financial Advisors.
 Black recommends creating a budget and a balance sheet to see what money is coming in and where it’s going.